-That being said, there are no instances of online slot games having an RTP of 100%, the industry average for a good and fair online slot is 96%, which means that the casino will always have a 4% house edge over the player when playing.
+That being said, there are no instances of online slot games having an RTP of 100%.
+The industry average for a good and fair online slot is 96%, the remaining 4% being the casino and slot developer’s profit.

 Most online slots have RTPs that range from around 88% - 97%.
-There may be multiple reasons a slot as a below-average RTP, some of which are fair, such as when it includes a progressive jackpot or a generous bonus feature that triggers often, however, some slot developers will create games with disappointingly low RTPs so that they do not pay out as much as slots with a higher return to player percentage.
+There may be multiple reasons a slot has a below-average RTP, some of which are fair, such as when it features a progressive jackpot or a generous bonus feature that triggers often.
+Frustratingly, some slot developers will create games with disappointingly low RTPs so that they do not pay out as much.

 What is volatility?

-Volatility (also commonly known as variance) refers to how predictable an online slot game is, and how often it will pay out to a player.
-All online slot games are split into one of three categories, low volatility, medium volatility and high volatility.
+Volatility (also commonly known as variance) refers to how predictable an online slot game is, and how often winning spins will occur.
+Almost all online slot games are split into one of three categories, low volatility, medium volatility and high volatility.

 Low volatility slots are online slots that tend to pay out smaller sums of money at more regular intervals in comparison to medium and high volatility slots.

 Medium volatility slots are online slots that are unpredictable and will sometimes pay out large sums of money to players and will sometimes payout small sums of money to players.

-High volatility online slots that tend to pay out large sums of money to players less frequently compared to medium and low volatility slots.
+High volatility slots tend to pay out large sums of money to players less frequently compared to medium and low volatility slots.

 Usually we recommend that players with a small bankroll opt to play low or medium volatility online slot games, this is because it’s easy for players to see their balance dry up very quickly when playing high volatility slots, as they tend to be very unforgiving.

-On the other side of the coin, if you have a larger bankroll, some patience, and are looking for big returns, then a high volatility slot might be more suitable for you as there’s where you’ll find the life changing payouts albeit less often.
+If you have a larger bankroll, some patience, and are looking for big returns, then a high volatility slot might be more suitable for you as there’s where you’ll find the life-changing payouts occurring, albeit not very often.

 Who makes online slots?